 - Eases congestion, soothes bronchitis and pneumonia

 Lemon Essential Oil

-Lemon, in general, is great for boosting the immune system, so of course, the essential oil would be no different.
+Lemon, in general, is great for boosting the immune system so the essential oil would be no different.
 The oil is known for helping your body to defend itself against dangerous microbes.
-When exposed to lemon oil, our bodies start to produce more white blood cells, just like bergamot.
-Another way that lemon helps is by boosting the mood, which will help your body be able to be prepared to fight off illness.
+When exposed to lemon oil, our bodies produce more white blood cells, like bergamot.
+Another way that lemon helps is by boosting the mood, which will help your body be prepared to fight off illness.

-How to Use: combine with carrier oil and rub on chest to help breathe better, combine three drops to 2 cups of vinegar and use as a cleaning agent, uses one drop lemon, one drop peppermint to a carrier oil, rub on the bottom of feet to fight off fever, diffuse 1-2 drops in a diffuser.
+How to Use: combine with a carrier oil and rub on the chest to help breathe better.
+Combine three drops to 2 cups of vinegar and use as a cleaning agent.
+Uses one drop of lemon, and one drop of peppermint in a carrier oil, rub on the bottom of feet to fight off fever, and diffuse 1-2 drops in a diffuser.